Essential-coding/milestone-1/README.md

 ## Wireframes

-For the wireframes i used a tool called marvelapp.
+For the wireframes i used a tool called [marvelapp](https://marvelapp.com/).
 It is simple and understanding and it gave the feeling of simplicity when it came to drawing the wireframes , because it made the drawing and the overall look of using the tool easy without any complications.
+It was pretty easy to find what i was looking for since they had lots of of different alternatives.

 View my wireframes for different screen sizes to be more specific:

 - Desktop Wireframes

 - Tablet Wireframes

 - Mobile Wireframes

+For further investigation you can click on [wireframes](https://github.com/Essential-coding/milestone-1/tree/master/wireframes).
+It will show you all the wireframes that i created for the three devices, mobile, tablet and desktop!